 - kidney disease; or

-FDA pregnancy category B. This medication is not expected to be harmful to an unborn baby.
+FDA pregnancy category B. Bivalirudin is not expected to harm an unborn baby.
 However, aspirin is usually given with bivalirudin, and aspirin can cause bleeding when it is taken during the last 3 months of pregnancy.
 Aspirin can also cause side effects in a newborn baby.

 It is not known whether bivalirudin passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby.

-Bivalirudin is given as an injection through a needle placed into a vein.
+Bivalirudn is injected into a vein through an IV.
 You will receive this injection during your angioplasty procedure in a clinic or hospital setting.
 The medicine must be given throughout the entire procedure.

 Bivalirudin is usually given together with aspirin.